-For families, caregivers, and teachers of disabled, chronically ill, and neurodivergent children.
+For families, educators, and clinicians working with disabled, chronically ill, and neurodivergent learners.

 Welcome to 31 Days of Pinterest Hacks!

-If you’re like me, you probably spend hours perusing Pinterest and find a ton of ideas for homeschooling.
-Only, you might find yourself pinning and never going back because the activity is just not doable for your disabled child.
-Maybe your child has a sensory aversion, a fine motor delay or a cognitive delay that doesn’t allow him to execute the activity as presented.
+If you’re like me, you probably spend hours perusing Pinterest to find a ton of ideas.
+Only, you might find yourself pinning and never going back because the activity is just not doable for a disabled or neurodivergent child.

 I’ve been there.

 In this series, I share adaptations/modifications for activities commonly found on Pinterest.

 Develop the habit of asking the right

 Don’t just pin the ideas.
 Do something about them!

 Day 4: Musical Experiences